 |Major Groups > Clubs & Corals > Clavulinopsis laeticolor|

-[ Basidiomycetes > Agaricales > Clavariaceae > Clavulinopsis . . . ]
+[ Basidiomycota > Agaricales > Clavariaceae > Clavulinopsis . . . ]

 by Michael Kuo

-Ecology: Presumably saprobic; growing alone, scattered, gregariously, or in loose (not tightly packed) clusters under hardwoods or conifers; summer and fall (also winter in warmer climates); widely distributed in North America.
+Ecology: Presumably saprobic; growing alone, scattered, gregariously, or in loose groups under hardwoods or conifers; usually terrestrial but occasionally appearing on well-rotted, moss-covered stumps; summer and fall (also winter in warmer climates); originally described from Cuba; widely distributed in North America; also documented from Central America, South America, Europe, Asia, and Oceania.
+The illustrated and described collections are from Illinois and Minnesota.

-Fruiting Body: 1.5-6.5 cm high; 1-5 mm wide; cylindrical and unbranched; sometimes somewhat flattened, or with a groove or a twist; dry; bright orange or yellow; fading with age; white at the extreme base; usually with a somewhat pointed tip that ages or discolors somewhat reddish or orange.
+Fruiting Body: 17–50 mm high; 1–4 mm wide; cylindrical and unbranched; sometimes somewhat flattened, or with a groove or a twist; dry; bald; bright orange or yellow; fading with age; whitish at the extreme base; at maturity often with a somewhat pointed tip that ages or discolors somewhat reddish or orange.

 Odor and Taste: Not distinctive.